Tam Kan

-His many contributions to Sabah, Malaysia, formally known as North Borneo was recognized by the Head of State and he was conferred the titles 'BSK' and 'ASDK' in the 70s and 80s respectively for outstanding services for Sabah Malaysia (see Wikipedia under Orders, decorations, and medals of Malaysia for more info).
+His many contributions to Sabah, formally known as North Borneo, was recognized by the Head of State, and he was conferred the titles 'BSK' and 'ASDK' in the 70s and 80s respectively for outstanding services to Sabah Malaysia (see Wikipedia under Orders, decorations, and medals of Malaysia for more info).
+The Sabah government has also named a street after Tam Kan, Lorong Tam Kan, to honour his contributions to the city of Kota Kinabalu.

 Tam Kan was a philanthropist who worked tirelessly to help the less fortunate.
 He was particularly keen in promoting education and sponsoring children in attaining formal education, both locally and overseas, as he himself was deprived of an education.
-He had donated generously to the running and building of schools and libraries in Malaysia and in China.
+He donated generously during his life to the running and building of schools and libraries in Malaysia and in China.